On the convex formulations of robust Markov decision processes

 \ARTICLEAUTHORS{ \AUTHOR{Julien Grand-Cl{\'e}ment} \AFF{Information Systems and Operations Management Department, HEC Paris, \EMAIL{grand-clement@hec.fr}} \AUTHOR{Marek Petrik} \AFF{Department of Computer Science, University of New Hampshire, \EMAIL{mpetrik@cs.unh.edu}} }

 \ABSTRACT{ Robust Markov decision processes (MDPs) are used for applications of dynamic optimization in uncertain environments and have been studied extensively.
 Many of the main properties and algorithms of MDPs, such as value iteration and policy iteration, extend directly to RMDPs.
 Surprisingly, there is no known analog of the MDP convex optimization formulation for solving RMDPs.
 This work describes the first convex optimization formulation of RMDPs under the classical sa-rectangularity and s-rectangularity assumptions.
-We derive a convex formulation with a linear number of variables and constraints but large coefficients in the constraints by using entropic regularization and exponential change of variables.
-Our formulation can be combined with efficient methods from convex optimization to obtain new algorithms for solving RMDPs with uncertain probabilities.
-We further simplify the formulation for RMDPs with polyhedral uncertainty sets.
+By using entropic regularization and exponential change of variables, we derive a convex formulation with a number of variables and constraints polynomial in the number of states and actions, but with large coefficients in the constraints. \tb{We further simplify the formulation for RMDPs with polyhedral, ellipsoidal, or entropy-based uncertainty sets, showing that, in these cases, RMDPs can be reformulated as conic programs based on exponential cones, quadratic cones, and non-negative orthants}.
 Our work opens a new research direction for RMDPs and can serve as a first step toward obtaining a tractable convex formulation of RMDPs. }